IJGUEVARA/Bayesian-model-selection-for-peak-hours-in-a-service/README.md

 }
 ```

-Notice, only the first covariate is relevant.
-We have three possible values: 0,1,-1.
-Thus, we will evaluate the predictive density for the following vectors to compare its theorical density
+Notice that only the first covariate is relevant, taking on three possible values: \(0, 1,\) and \(-1\).
+We evaluate the predictive density for the following vectors to compare the true densities.

 ```r
 x1=c(1,0,0)